 We help architects and builders in the commercial construction sector access the facts on protecting projects, reputations and investments from termite attack.
-Here, our senior experts explain the key differences that allow the Termimesh system to deliver maximum protection and peace of mind.
+Here, our senior experts explain the key differences that allow the Termimesh termite barrier mesh system to deliver maximum protection and peace of mind.

 Understanding the key differences of stainless steel termite mesh is central to understanding the real risks of termite damage to commercial construction properties.
-We base our approach on the belief that significant construction investments are worthy of specifying only the best protection possible.
+At Termimesh, we base our approach on the belief that significant construction investments are worthy of specifying only the best protection possible.

 Termimesh invented the concept of steel mesh termite protection and we have been installing our mesh for over 25 years.
 That starts to define our true point of difference, and the value we deliver.
 We have developed resources, products and processes that help architects and builders who demand superior protection for their projects and clients.